SingaporeMotherhood | Pregnancy

 Acupuncture helps qi (vital energy) flow through the body along pathways (meridians).
 It aids with blood flow to the reproductive organs, and stabilises hormonal levels.
 This helps to increase sperm production, as well as improve sperm count and quality in men.

-Studies have also shown that acupuncture can increase the chances of IVF success.
-Acupuncture combined with Western fertility treatments can yield higher pregnancy and live birth rates.5 In a German study, 34 out of 80 patients (42.5%) in the acupuncture group got pregnant, as compared to 21 out of 80 patients (26.3%) in the control group.6
+Studies have also shown that acupuncture combined with Western fertility treatments can increase the chances of IVF success.
+In another recent study, 952 out of 1745 patients in the acupuncture group got pregnant, as compared to 530 out of 1085 patients in the control group.

 Do note though that if you are attempting to get pregnant or undergo IVF treatments, it is advisable to begin acupuncture three months before that.
 Ideally, patients should see their TCM physician twice a week until they get a positive pregnancy test result.
 After that, once pregnant, they should see the physician weekly during the first trimester.
 This is to help reduce the risk of miscarriage.